ETCBC/dss/docs/transcription.md

 The type of a cluster is stored in the feature `type`.

+This is a summary of the source encoding, see also the features at the sign level with the same names above.

 type | value | examples | description
 ------- | ------ | ------ | ---
 `correction` | `1` | `< >` | correction made by a modern editor